 One of our original objections had been addressed in the Banks amendments: we said that "the site has been extended and now covers the whole of County Durham Plan Policies 4 and 5 Sherburn Road site.
 A comprehensive Masterplan should now be possible".
 The requirement for a comprehensive Masterplan is in the first part of CDP Policy 5.
-Astonishingly, the Reserved Matters application backtracks on this by submitting a scheme that leaves out part of the allocated site.
+This latest Reserved Matters application continues to leave out part of the allocated site.
 This makes it impossible to consider the proposals as the equivalent of a Masterplan.
-It also makes it impossible to determine whether, for example, the requirement under CDP Policy 15 for 25% of new housing proposals to be Affordable Housing is met.